The right visual can be a huge asset to quickly convey information about your brand’s position.

 Of course like any strategic tool, the amount of value it provides depends on the execution of it.

-To make this process effective it needs to strike a balance between depth of information and ease of use and consumption.
+To make this process effective it needs to strike a balance between depth of information and ease of use and understanding.

 So, to keep things simple, we’ve distilled our approach into 3 steps.